Little Round Top: Battle of Little Round Top

 The approaching Confederates were the Alabama Brigade of Hood's Division, commanded by Brig.
 Gen. Evander M. Law.
 (As the battle progressed and Law realized he was in command of the division, Col. James L. Sheffield was eventually notified to assume brigade command.)
 Dispatching the 4th, 15th, and 47th Alabama, and the 4th and 5th Texas to Little Round Top, Law ordered his men to take the hill.
 The men were exhausted, having marched more than 20 miles (32 km) that day to reach this point.
 The day was hot and their canteens were empty; Law's order to move out reached them before they could refill their water.
 Approaching the Union line on the crest of the hill, Law's men were thrown back by the first Union volley and withdrew briefly to regroup.
 The 15th Alabama, commanded by Col. William C. Oates, repositioned further right and attempted to find the Union left flank.

 The left flank consisted of the 386 officers and men of the 20th Maine regiment and the 83rd Pennsylvania.
 Seeing the Confederates shifting around his flank, Chamberlain first stretched his line to the point where his men were in a single-file line, then ordered the southernmost half of his line to swing back during a lull following another Confederate charge.
 It was there that they "refused the line"—formed an angle to the main line in an attempt to prevent the Confederate flanking maneuver.
 Despite heavy losses, the 20th Maine held through two subsequent charges by the 15th Alabama and other Confederate regiments for a total of ninety minutes.

-Chamberlain (knowing that his men were out of ammunition, his numbers were being depleted, and his men would not be able to repulse another Confederate charge) ordered his men to equip bayonets and counterattack.
+Chamberlain (knowing that his men were out of ammunition, his numbers were being depleted, and his men would not be able to repulse another Confederate charge) ordered his men to fix bayonets and counterattack.
 He ordered his left flank, which had been pulled back, to advance in a 'right-wheel forward' maneuver.
 As soon as they were in line with the rest of the regiment, the remainder of the regiment would charge akin to a door swinging shut.
 This simultaneous frontal assault and flanking maneuver halted and captured a good portion of the 15th Alabama.
 While Chamberlain ordered the advance, Lieutenant Holman Melcher spontaneously and separate to Chamberlain's command initiated a charge from the center of the line that further aided the regiment's efforts.